YiouZhu1010/College-Ranking-Visualization/README.md

-# hata
-We are team hata.
-This is a project of the Information Visualization course.
+#College-Ranking-Visualization
+This project provides innovative way to visualize the college ranking using collapsable parallel coordinates.
+Language: D3